 Many of the details of these programs, and their specific applicability to Minnesota and the organizations with roles in the transmission system, will be determined by DOE over the coming months and years.
-Commerce is actively working on several potential grants with utility partners as well as MISO, including a potential application for a grant that would facilitate the joint MISO/SPP JTIQ transmission projects.
+Initial grants have been awarded in 2023, and the DOE has issued, and will issue, a new series of solicitations for next year.